 I don’t have a trademark – how can I get into Brand Registry fast?

 The USPTO takes 10+ months to approve a trademark and that assumes there are no problems.
 For this reason, we are helping our clients get additional trademark registration in countries that are faster – 6 weeks to 4 months on average – so they can get into Brand Registry sooner and set up their Enhanced Brand Content.
 If you pick a country where you plan to sell in the future anyway, it is a win-win.
 Please note that you cannot enforce your trademarks in the US until you have an active, registered US trademark.
-If you’re interested in registering in a foreign country as well as USPTO, click here.
+If you’re interested in registering in a foreign country as well as USPTO, check out our legal services.

 I’m in the UK.
 Do we have a separate Brand Registry?

 Yes!
 It just opened.
 If you are selling on the UK platform and want to enforce your intellectual property rights, you will need an EU or UK active trademark.
-If you want help getting set up and claiming your listings, click here.
+If you want help getting set up and claiming your listings, check out our brand registry services.

 I’d like Cynthia to speak to my group!